 From the airport

 Barcaldine Airport is 2km from the town centre.
-Hire cars or taxis are not available at the terminal, but contact your chosen accommodation provider in advance, and many will offer an airport transfer.
+Taxis are not available at the terminal, but contact your chosen accommodation provider in advance, and many will offer an airport transfer.

 From Brisbane airport